JoeMuhanda/JoeMuhanda/README.md

                              CAREER OBJECTIVE:

-To have a growth-oriented and challenging career, where I can contribute my knowledge and skills to the organization and enhance my experience through continuous learning and teamwork
+To have a growth-oriented and challenging career, where I can contribute my knowledge and skills to the organization and enhance my experience through continuous learning and teamwork.